shamirlabs/docs/docs/testnet/install/manual/prepare.md

 To run a Diva node autonomously, you need to connect the Diva docker container to an execution client, a consensus client and a validator.
 Depending on your current setup, continue to one of the following options:

-- If you already have Ethereum clients running in the Goerli testnet, continue to [Option 1: Run with you own ETH clients](own-clients).
+- If you already have Ethereum clients running in the Goerli testnet, continue to [Option 1: Run with your existing ETH clients](prepare/own-clients).
-- If you don't have Ethereum clients running in the Goerli testnet, continue to [Option 2: Run with new ETH clients](new-clients).
+- If you don't have Ethereum clients running in the Goerli testnet, continue to [Option 2: Run the all-in-one Diva client + ETH clients](prepare/new-clients).

 Take into account that both options contain telemetry images to help us monitor and improve the testnet.
-If you want to disable such telemetry, follow the instructions described in x.x.